 2599 S. Logan Ave., (414) 294-0490

 Loyal customers of this neighborhood icon will tell you anytime what they love about their local bar.
-In regular times, Burnhearts regularly has DJs, great drink specials, an extensive beer list of far more than the usual brews and a cozy hometown vibe.
-Unfortunately, Burnhearts has remained closed during the pandemic, but check the bar's Facebook page and website for ways you can still support it until it's time to open again.
+Burnhearts regularly has events, great drink specials, an extensive beer list of far more than the usual brews and a cozy hometown vibe.

 2496 S. Wentworth Ave., (414) 482-0160

 The Cactus Club is a homey corner bar that welcomes a diverse crowd of alternative music fans.
 The expanded back room is usually the scene of regular gigs featuring a wide variety of live music by bands from Milwaukee and beyond – but for the time being, enjoy the cozy bar inside and the fresh air on the benches outside.

 Centraal Grand Cafe & Tappery

 2306 S. Kinnickinnic Ave., (414) 755-0377

 Centraal Grand Cafe & Tappery more than filled the old open corner on Kinnickinnic and Lincoln Avenues, now a certified Bay View staple.
 Serving both lunch and dinner, the renovated and refreshed Centraal has a binder full of Belgian beers and taps and a long bar with plenty of room to sit down, relax and swig away the night.

 2501 S. Superior St., (414) 483-6335